Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Methods

 \subsection{Differentiable Autoencoding Neural Operator}

-We introduce differentiable autoencoding neural operator (DIANO), which integrates dimensionality/geometrical reduction, mesh-invariant functional mappings, interpretable latent space, and physics-based temporal evolution into a unified framework.
+We introduce a differentiable autoencoding neural operator, DIANO, that integrates dimensionality/geometrical reduction, mesh-invariant functional mappings, a visualizable latent space, and physics-based temporal evolution into a unified framework.
 As illustrated in Fig.~\ref{fig:diano}a, the framework comprises three key components.
 First, a spatial encoder–decoder that compresses/coarsens the input field of size $N \times N$ into a compact latent representation of size $M \times M$, ($N > M$), while retaining essential information for accurate reconstruction.
 Second, functional basis layers that resolve spatial features within the autoencoder, enabling the efficient representation of input fields.
 A key innovation in this data reduction is that it acts as spatial coarsening, thereby producing field variables in the latent space that resemble the original field but on a coarser grid.
-Finally, a differentiable PDE solver is introduced, which evolves the latent representation over time, enforcing physically consistent dynamics and supporting end-to-end gradient-based optimization.
-Thanks to the grid-like nature of the latent space, differentiable PDE solvers could be defined on the latent space for temporal evolution of the coarsened fields.
-In general, the differentiable PDE solver could be arbitrarily defined but as demonstrated, it can represent a low-fidelity representation of the original PDE, which is easier to solve.
-Together, these components allow DIANO to learn complex spatiotemporal mappings while maintaining latent interpretability and computational efficiency.
+Finally, a differentiable PDE solver is introduced that evolves the latent representation over time, enforcing physically consistent functional mapping and supporting end-to-end gradient-based optimization.
+Owing to the coarse grid structure of the latent space, differentiable PDE solvers can be defined thereon for the temporal evolution of such coarse-grained latent fields.
+In general, the differentiable PDE solver can be defined as a low-fidelity approximation of the original PDE, which is easier to solve.
+Together, these components enable DIANO to learn complex spatiotemporal mappings while maintaining latent-space visualization and computational efficiency.